SacredFisher/SacredFisher.github.io/pages/math.md

 ---
 layout: page
-title: umath
+title: math
 permalink: /pages/math.html
 ---

-# umath
+# math

-This is where I share thoughts, projects, and insights about umath.
+thoughts on the non-graph, non-linalg worlds in mathemagics.

-## All umath Posts
+## All math Posts

 <ul class="post-list">
   {% for post in site.posts %}